warint/statcanR/cran-comments.md

 ## Resubmission

-This is a resubmission.
+This is a resubmission (update).
 In this version I have :

-* Replaced the downloader package by the curl package  to match win-builder requirements.
+* changed the name of the functions by withdrawing the sqs mentions.

 ## Test environments
 * local OS X install, R 3.6.1